christerjohansson/micro-blogger/README.md

 ## Output Files

-All output files are stored in the `data/` directory:
+The final output is stored in the `data/` directory:
+- `news.json`: Final combined data from both sources (this is the only file kept)

+Intermediate files are automatically removed after processing:
-- `news_response_*.json`: Output files with News API responses
+- `news_response_*.json`: Temporary News API responses
-- `sweden.json`: Output file with RSS feed data from Sweden
+- `sweden.json`: Temporary RSS feed data
-- `combined_news.json`: Output file with combined data from both sources

 ## Notes